GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 Working with vector attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tool for browsing and modifying attribute data of vector features is accessible from the layer contextual menu *Attribute data* or from the toolbar |dbmgr|.
+Tool for browsing and modifying attribute data of vector features is accessible from the layer contextual menu *Attribute data* or from the Layer Manager toolbar |dbmgr|.

 .. figure:: images/dbmgr.png